What is 'underwriting'?

 Whilst many people enjoy a tipple on occasion and the consumption of alcohol plays a social role in many cultures; there are health risks associated with drinking above government recommended safe limits.

 Insurers typically ask how much someone drinks on average during the week, and whether they have been asked to stop or reduce their drinking.

-Family medical history is asked about by insurance providers as it is recognised as a significant factor in identifying someone’s susceptibility to certain medical conditions.
+Family medical history is asked about by insurers as it is recognised as a significant factor in identifying someone’s susceptibility to certain medical conditions.
 While the types of conditions that are asked about aren’t always hereditary, their presence in the family may increase the chance of someone developing the same condition.

 Some jobs are more dangerous than others or carry a greater risk of accident and injury.
 As such insurers will want to know about your occupation (or occupations if you have more than one job!).

-Insurance providers treat how they assess occupational risk differently, so if you think you this may be a concern consider speaking to an adviser who can help secure you the best cover for your situation.
+Insurers treat how they assess occupational risk differently, so if you think you this may be a concern consider speaking to an adviser who can help secure you the best cover for your situation.

 Common examples of higher risk occupations include: